smashedr/docker-test-action/README.md

 This includes inputs, outputs, job summary, and automatic token authentication.

+If you are creating a Docker based action with a built image, use this template!

 ## Inputs

 | input   | required | default               | description             |